yjzhao1004/pleioh2g/README.md

 * We note these analyses need to use interactively dependent auxiliary diseases sets.
     * If you perform analyses excluding target disease category or any one category, you need to first perform analyses using all auxiliary diseases and take the output result table as input ('allauxD_results_path') in pleiotropyh2_D_T.R or pleiotropyh2_D_othersone.R, because the pruning begins at the actual auxiliary diseases using in last analyses.
     * If you perform analyses excluding target disease category and one other specified category, you need to first perform analyses using all auxiliary diseases excluding target disease category and take the output result table as input ('allauxD_T_results_path') in pleiotropyh2_D_T_othersone.R, because the pruning begins at the actual auxiliary diseases using in last analyses.
 (See example as below)
+    * Please see the comments in the example code below to specify your input data.
 ```
 #First to determine which disease in your list is the target disease
 G = 3 # Index of target disease in trait list